 Mark has been a part of the Ten Forward family for a while, in spirit if not on paper.
 An experienced programmer with a background in multiple programming languages, Mark is Ten Forward's go-to dev for anything iOS, and is helping build the .NET branch of the company.

 As a skilled front-end and back-end developer, Mark enjoys doing a standard cut-and-code for a client's front-facing website as much as digging into the latest version of Swift for a new mobile application.

 His leadership style complements Brian's, and his willingness to pair on tough problems and patiently explain his process has made him a valued fixture at Ten Forward ... as has his penchant for buying unnecessary gadgets.
 We have him to thank for office doofus Alexa, his Amazon Echo, who tells us bad jokes and adds absurd things like "500 bananas" to his shopping list.

-Brett is 72 inches of pure awesome (note: add another 4-5 inches of awesome if you want to count his beard).
+Brett is 72 inches of pure awesome (note: add another 6-8 inches of awesome if you want to count his beard).
 Before coming to Wisconsin to work with his brother in 2012, he had already been developing software for more than four years.
 Brett originally discovered his love for computers and programming early in life and continued by studying computer science at Dakota State University.
-Today, still residing in Madison, he extends his talents to the Ten Forward Team and its respective clients.
+Today, still residing in Madison, he extends his talents to the Ten Forward Team and their respective clients.